model-checking/kani-verifier-blog/_posts/2024-12-10-verifying-raw-pointer-arithmetic-operations.md

 - If the removed index is not the last, the index now contains the last element of the original vector.
 - All other elements remain unaffected.

----

-#### **`Option::as_slice`**: Converting an `Option` into a slice

-The `Option::as_slice` method converts an `Option` containing a collection into a slice.
-The proof would validate:
-- The result is a valid slice if the `Option` contains a value.
-- The length of the resulting slice matches the length of the contained collection.

----

 #### **`VecDeque::swap`**: Swapping elements in a double-ended queue

 The `VecDeque::swap` method swaps two elements at specified indices in a `VecDeque`.
 The Kani proof verifies:
 - The elements at the specified indices are swapped correctly.
 - All other elements in the `VecDeque` remain unchanged.

----

 #### Summary of Usage Proofs